AIDEmeProject/AIDEme/README.md

 ### Manual start

-To manually start our demo, you need have to follow the two steps below:
+To manually start our demo, you need to follow the two steps below:

 - Start the **backend** server found in the `api` folder, whose instructions can be found in the [api/README.md](api/README.md) file.